arXiv/arxiv-submission-core/api/README.md

 Submission is initiated upon creation of a new submission resource, by POSTing to the ``/submission/`` endpoint.
 The submission resource need not be complete at this time.
-See :ref:`api-create`.
+See ...

 The submission source package may then be added by PUTing the package (see ... ) to the source endpoint: